cran-task-views/ExtremeValue/ExtremeValue.md

 -   The package `r pkg("ismev")` provides a collection of functions to fit a point process with explanatory variables (diagnostic plot, MLE) and follows the book of Coles (2001).
 -   The package `r pkg("texmex")` fit GPD models by using maximum (optionally penalised-)likelihood, or Bayesian estimation, and both classes of models may be fitted with covariates in any/all model parameters.
 -   The package `r pkg("evgam")` provides methods for fitting various extreme value distributions with parameters of generalised additive model (GAM) form.
+- The package `r pkg("GJRM")` allows to fit generalized smooth/additive models (GAM like regressions) for location,  scale and shape.
+It incorporates as margin some distributions linked to extreme value analysis and allows parametrization of location and scale for these distributions: Margin generalized Pareto, generalized Pareto II, generalized Pareto with orthogonal parametrization, discrete generalized Pareto, discrete generalized Pareto II, discrete generalized Pareto.

 ## [Threshold selection]{#UniThreshold}